Intelligent-Instruments-Lab/iil.is/src/routes/research/wall.md

 <CaptionedImage
   src="research/projects/wall2.jpg"
-  alt="A picture of the wall with the library of technical elements" caption="The library of technical elements."/>
+  alt="A picture of the Organolib with the library of technical elements" caption="The library of technical elements."/>